CoCoPIE-Group/XGenYoloExample/README.md

 ## 1 Introduction

-This is an Android demo app to show how to integrate the output of XGen into an android app.
+This is an Android demo app to show how to integrate the output YoloX models by XGen into an android app.

 ## 2 Integration of XGen output into an app